bates64/merlon/README.md

 - [ ] Shortcut to apply mods and compile
 - [ ] Shortcut to combine mods together to create modpacks

+## Supported platforms

+Merlon supports all platforms that the Paper Mario decompilation supports.

+- Linux
+- macOS
+- Windows (using Windows Subsystem for Linux 2)

+See the [decomp installation instructions](https://github.com/pmret/papermario/blob/main/INSTALL.md) for more information.

 ## Installation

 See [releases](https://github.com/nanaian/merlon/releases) for pre-built binaries.